wp-plugins/wordpress-form-manager/readme.txt

 = How do I add new validators? =

-Inside the 'settings.php' file, use the 'fm_new_text_validator' function:

-fm_new_text_validator($name, $label, $message, $regexp);

-* $name - The 'slug' for the validator.
-Should only contain letters, dashes, and underscore.
+Go to the 'Settings' page, then click on 'Advanced' in the upper right hand corner.
+Under 'Text Validators', you can add / remove new validators for text fields.

-* $label - The label of the validator in the 'Validation' dropdown for the Text element.
+* Label - The label of the validator in the 'Validation' dropdown for the Text element.
-* $message - Message displayed for an invalid input.
+* Error Message - Message displayed for an invalid input.
 Should include one '%s', which will be repaced with the particular element's label when using the form.
-* $regexp - Regular expression, used in JavaScript's String.match() function.
+* Regular Expression - A regular expression, used in JavaScript's String.match() function.
+You should include the '/' character at the beginning and end of the regular expression.

 Refer to the 'settings.php' file for examples.